-- The Council's Minimum Revenue Provision (MRP) Statement, which sets out how the Council will pay for capital assets through revenue each year, as required by the Local Government Act 2003 (Regulations 27 and 28 in the Local Authorities (Capital Finance and Accounting) (England) Regulations 2003).
-At the time the 2017/18 MRP statement was issued Government guidance was expected to set the maximum useful economic life of 50 years for freehold land and 40 years for other assets.
-Government guidance actually set the maximum useful economic life of 50 years for freehold land and 40 years for other assets The Council's Minimum Revenue Provision (MRP) Statement is therefore suitably updated in line with the issued guidance and will be prospectively applied from 18/19 onward. - 2.8 These policies and parameters provide an approved framework within which officers undertake the day-to-day capital, treasury and non- treasury investment activities.
+- The Council's Minimum Revenue Provision (MRP) Statement, which sets out how the Council will pay for capital assets through revenue each year, as required by the Local Government Act 2003 (Regulations 27 and 28 in the Local Authorities (Capital Finance and Accounting) (England) Regulations 2003). - 2.8 These policies and parameters provide an approved framework within which officers undertake the day-to-day capital, treasury and non- treasury investment activities.

-3. SCOPE
+3 SCOPE

 - 3.1 This report covers the Council's treasury management and investment activities as set out in paragraphs 2.1 to 2.5 above.
-The funds invested consist of short-term cash available due to timing of income and expenditure, prudential borrowing and the Council's capital receipts. - 3.2 Arlingclose advice continues to indicate that the Council should diversify investment risk (spreading smaller amounts over an increasing number of counterparties) wherever possible.
-The Council is now progressively incurring further borrowing, and Arlingclose have advised that in the circumstances of some current investments reaching their maturity date(s) the Council should replace with long-term pooled funds.
-This strategy allows for the maintained level of principle sums to be invested during a period when borrowing is increasing. - 3.3 The Council incurred prudential code borrowing in 2017/18 in the sum of £5.89m in relation to its capital expenditure.
-Further borrowing to support the financing of its approved capital programme in the year 2018/19 will also be required.
-It therefore commences the year 2019/20 in a position where its investment holdings continue to remain significant (although, less than in previous financial years) but it also carries some accumulating debt.
-There will be an inevitable requirement to incur some further borrowing to service capital expenditure in future years. - 3.4 Careful observation of the "gross debt v capital financing requirement" indicator will need to be undertaken progressively throughout the financial year. - 3.5 Where a material change to the attached strategies during the year a revised strategy will be presented to full council before the change is implemented.
+The funds invested consist of short-term cash available due to timing of income and expenditure, prudential borrowing and the Council's capital receipts. - 3.2 Arlingclose advice continues to indicate that the Council should diversify investment risk (spreading smaller amounts over an increasing number of counterparties) wherever possible. - 3.3 The Council incurred prudential code borrowing in 2018/19 in the sum of £45.58m in relation to its capital expenditure.
+Further borrowing to support the financing of its approved capital programme in the year 2019/20 will also be required.
+The Council therefore commences the year 2020/21 in a position where its investment holdings continue to remain significant (although, less than in previous financial years) but also carries significant accumulating debt.
+There will be an inevitable requirement to incur some further borrowing to service capital expenditure in future years.

+- 3.4 Careful observation of the "gross debt v capital financing requirement" indicator will need to be undertaken progressively throughout the financial year. - 3.5 Where a material change to the attached strategies occurs during the year a revised strategy will be presented to Full Council before the change is implemented.